faithcorinne/faithcorinne/README.md

 <a href="mailto:faithcorinne@gmail.com"><img src="https://img.shields.io/badge/Gmail-D14836?style=for-the-badge&logo=gmail&logoColor=white"/></a>

 I'm a Frontend Engineer with a passion for making beautiful (and accessible!) user interfaces a thing of reality.
-#### 📭 *I'm not currently actively seeking out new full-time opportunities, but always happy to chat anf collaborate on side projects!*
+#### 📬 *I'm currently actively seeking out new full-time opportunities, but always happy to chat and collaborate on side projects!*
 ---------

 ### 💻 Tech Stack